-- 10. Using a high setting on your stove, heat the canner until a steady flow of steam can be seen, heard, or felt coming from the vent pipe (Fig. F).
-Allow this steam to flow for 10 minutes to vent, or exhaust, all the air from the canner.
+- 10. Using a high setting on your stove, heat the canner until a steady flow of steam can be seen, heard, or felt coming from the vent pipe (Fig. E).
+Let the steam flow from the vent pipe for 10 minutes to vent all the air from the canner.
 Reduce the heat on your stove, if necessary, to maintain a steady, moderate flow of steam. - 11.
-Assemble the pressure regulator as described on page 2 so it will register the desired canning pressure.
+Assemble the pressure regulator (see page 2) to register the desired canning pressure.
 See the specific canning recipe to determine the processing pressure. - 12.
 Place the pressure regulator on the vent pipe.
 If the heat was reduced for venting, adjust it to a high setting and heat the canner.
-As the pressure develops in the canner, the air vent/cover lock will lift and lock the cover on the canner body.

-The air vent/cover lock is a visual indicator of pressure inside the canner.
-When it is in the up position (Fig. G), there is pressure in the canner.
-When it is in the down position (Fig. H), there is no pressure in the canner.

-13. The processing time begins when the pressure regulator begins to rock gently.
+As the pressure develops in the canner, the automatic air vent will lift and seal the canner.
+The automatic air vent is a visual indicator of the state of pressure in the canner.
+When it is in the up position, there is pressure.
+When it is in the down position, there is no pressure (see page 2). - 13.
+The processing time begins when the pressure regulator begins to rock gently.
 Adjust the heat to maintain a slow, steady rocking motion.
 To watch a video of a regulator maintaining this slow, steady rocking motion, visit www.GoPresto.com/ppc/rocking.

-If the pressure regulator stops rocking, it will be necessary to bring the pressure back to the correct setting (the slow, steady rocking motion of the pressure regulator) and begin the processing countdown from the beginning for the full amount of time.
+If the pressure regulator stops rocking, it will be necessary to bring the pressure back to the correct setting and begin the processing countdown from the beginning for the full amount of time.

-14. At the end of the processing time, turn the burner off and remove the canner from the burner.
+- 14. At the end of the processing time, turn the burner off and remove the canner from the burner.
 Let the pressure drop of its own accord.
 Do not attempt to speed the cooling of the canner; this can cause jar breakage, liquid loss, and other problems.

-Pressure is completely reduced when the air vent/cover lock and the overpressure plug have dropped and no steam escapes when the pressure regulator is lifted.

-15. When the pressure has been completely reduced, remove the pressure regulator from the vent pipe and let the canner cool for 10 minutes.
-Do not remove the regulator until the pressure is completely reduced and the air vent/cover lock has dropped.
-Always remove the regulator before opening the cover.

-16. To remove the cover, turn it counterclockwise until it hits the stop tab.
+Pressure is completely reduced when the automatic air vent has dropped and no steam escapes when the pressure regulator is lifted from the vent pipe. - 15.
+When the pressure has been completely reduced, remove the pressure regulator from the vent pipe and let the canner cool for 10 minutes.
+Do not remove the regulator until the pressure is completely reduced and the automatic air vent has dropped.
+Always remove the regulator before opening the cover. - 16.
+To remove the cover, turn it counterclockwise until it hits the stop tab.
 The cover handles will be beyond the body handles.
-When opening the cover, lift it toward you to keep any steam away from you.